smartnikil/CSE-6324_team-3/read_me.txt

 Development setup:
 1) Clone the git repository into the local.[8]
 2) Create a virtual environment within brownie local.
-3) Installed wheel, ganache-cli and all required dependencies.
+3) Installed wheel, ganache-cli and all required dependencies
-4) Follow requirements-dev.txt
+4) Follow requirements-dev.txt to install the required dependencies or refer to brownie source code in github

 Project structure:
 Root folder